gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v21.1.0.0 2014-11-25 Created a new form for pre-release checks, and moved the 'stdout' and 'stderr' message boxes to this form, closes #148.
+v21.1.1.0 2014-11-26 Fixed bug where 'Delete Schematic Parameters' does not produce any output, closes #158.
+Fixed bug where 'Number Schematics' does not produce any output, closes #159.
+Made all button choices on the main script close the main script form, closes #160. v21.1.0.0 2014-11-25 Created a new form for pre-release checks, and moved the 'stdout' and 'stderr' message boxes to this form, closes #148.
 Splitted tools section into sub-categories, closes #140.
 Removed 'via stamper' prompt, closes #152. v21.0.0.1 2014-11-24 Added 'based on calculator found at...' in README for 'Current Calculator', closes #150.
 Rearranged README with better script module descriptions, closes #151. v21.0.0.0 2014-11-24 Added a script which calculates the track/trace current for a given temperature rise, closes #149.